August 9 is National Book Lovers Day, a day for those who can't live without books and reading.

-National Book Lovers Day
+National Book Lovers Day Background

 No one really knows how or when National Book Lovers became a part of the calendar, but people have been carrying books with them for centuries.
 Books were invented to substitute the heavy stones where texts and drawings were originally carved, as many people would struggle to carry them.
-The first books were made of parchment or calfskin, and had a cover made of wood that was wrapped in leather.
+The first books were made of parchment or calfskin and had a cover made of wood that was wrapped in leather.

 Books, now available to all classes, saw a huge rise in popularity as it was a great distraction and form of entertainment.
-Popular American authors at the time included Mark Twain, Walt Whitman, Frederick Douglass, Herman Melville, Nathaniel Hawthorne and Edgar Allen Poe, among many others.
+Popular American authors at the time included Mark Twain, Walt Whitman, Frederick Douglass, Herman Melville, Nathaniel Hawthorne, and Edgar Allen Poe, among many others.

-They also help us understand other people better, making us feel less alone and studies have shown that this causes us to be more empathic.
+They also help us understand other people better, making us feel less alone and studies have shown that this causes us to be more empathetic.

 What to do on National Book Lovers Day